rangertaha/urlinsane/README.md

 ## TODO

-- [LLM](https://en.wikipedia.org/wiki/Large_language_model): I’m interested in exploring the use of Large Language Models (LLMs) to replace our individual natural language processing (NLP) algorithms and to automatically generate language datasets.
+- **[LLM](https://en.wikipedia.org/wiki/Large_language_model)**: I’m interested in utilizing Large Language Models (LLMs) to replace our existing natural language processing (NLP) algorithms and to automatically generate language datasets.

-- I’d like to explore ways to reduce the program’s size, which is currently 11MB.
-Reusing existing datasets from the operating system, such as the MaxMind GeoIP database, TLD suffix lists, LLMs, and vector databases, could help minimize storage requirements.
+- I want to explore options for reducing the program’s size, currently at 11MB.
+By reusing existing operating system datasets, such as MaxMind GeoIP, TLD suffix lists, LLMs, and vector databases, we can minimize storage usage.

-- I’d like to explore restructuring the information-gathering functions using a DAG execution pattern with dependencies, rather than chaining plugins in a linear pipeline.
-This approach, similar to how Terraform handles plugin execution, would enable more flexible and efficient processing of interdependent tasks.
+- I’m considering restructuring the information-gathering functions to follow a Directed Acyclic Graph (DAG) execution pattern with dependencies, instead of chaining plugins in a linear pipeline.
+This would allow more efficient and flexible handling of interdependent tasks, similar to how Terraform manages plugin execution.

-- I’d like to explore adding an analysis plugin that compares data between two domains and can be run as a separate CLI command.
+- I plan to add an analysis plugin that compares data between two domains and can be executed as a separate CLI command.

-- Create a script to download and build keyboard layouts from [kbdlayout.info](http://kbdlayout.info/)
+- Develop a script to download and build keyboard layouts from [kbdlayout.info](http://kbdlayout.info/).

-- Create a more advanced model for a keyboard that includes layer-shifting
+- Work on creating an advanced keyboard model that incorporates layer-shifting functionality.

+- Implement functionality for sending DNS queries to multiple DNS servers.

+- Store records in an embedded database, enabling plugins to access the data efficiently.

+- Download dataset updates from [urlinsane.com](https://github.com/rangertaha/urlinsane)

+- The ability for anyone to report typosquatting domains could help build a large dataset of potential typosquatting cases.
+With enough data and domain reports, an AI classifier could be developed to automatically identify typosquatting domains.
+The larger the dataset, the more accurately the AI could detect and classify these domains.

 ###  Other Tools